coleschuelke/game-engine/doc/tournament-instructions.md

 ## Obstacle Course Notes

 ### Interface
-Your team must complete the function `StudentAutonomyProtocol::UpdateTrajectories` located in the file `game-engine/src/autonomy_protocol/aerial_robotics/student_autonomy_protocol.cc`.
-This function is a member of the StudentAutonomyProtocol class, which inherits from the AutonomyProtocol parent class.
+Your team will complete the function `StudentAutonomyProtocol::UpdateTrajectories` located in the file `game-engine/src/autonomy_protocol/aerial_robotics/student_autonomy_protocol.cc`.
+This function is a member of the `StudentAutonomyProtocol` class, which inherits from the `AutonomyProtocol` parent class.
 These classes provide access to map data, balloon data, the current state of the quadcopter, etc.  The function `UpdateTrajectories` returns a proposed quadcopter trajectory.

 Note that the function interface only specifies the input and output (quad state -> quad trajectory), but not how to accomplish the path planning task.
-It is up to you to determine how best to complete the function.
+It is up to your team to determine how best to complete the function.

 The entire obstacle course challenge boils down to writing a single